ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 }
 ```

 At startup, the gateway loads and combines both schemas.
-If that fails, the application exits with messages explaining which subgraph or schema caused the problem.
+If composition fails, the application exits and identifies the subgraph or schema that caused the error.

 ## Hot reload